Get

 To Teach It:

 Give the chosen command and then show your dog your empty hands.
 Let them sniff them, if necessary, to fully understand that there’s nothing there.
-The way to reinforce this command is to not provide your dog with a treat when you give the command.
+The way to reinforce this command is not to provide your dog with a treat when you give the command.
 They’ll eventually understand that the command means that no snacks are coming their way.

 8. No Bite